-- To learn about family-centered practices and strategies to ensure that families feel welcomed in the program.
+- Learn about family-centered practices and strategies to ensure that families feel welcomed in the program.

-- To reflect on ways to assist families and program staff in their care of children with disabilities.
+- Reflect on ways to assist families and program staff in their care of children with disabilities.

-- To understand how to build collaborative relationships with local agencies, schools, and businesses.
+- Understand how to build collaborative relationships with local agencies, schools, and businesses.

 Introducing Family-Centered Practice